 Folders cannot be imported via the Excel file.
 They need to be added later.

 Select a file.
-Depending on whether you have inserted headers in the Excel file, activate or deactivate the option "Ignore headers (first row) during import".
-You find this option at the bottom left in the file picker.
+Depending on whether you have inserted headers in the Excel file, activate or deactivate the option "My data contains headers."

 Make your choices and click Import.